arezki4/Phoenix_project/README.md

 ## To test the app

-1. install django on your machine with
+1. install django and other library on your machine with
 ```
-pip install django
+pip3 install django

+pip3 install django-bootstrap-v5

+pip3 install pycountry

 ```
 2. Create a fork repo then you can clone your fork on your machine with:
 ```